greenonline/TinyTextAdventure_in_ZIL/README.md

 Before I managed to get `dotnet` v8 working (see above), I ended up just using the online parser at [zilf.io - New Project](https://zilf.io/project/new), which works well.
 At least the code below is now typo free!

 ## Code

+(If you have read everything this far, very well done!)

+This is the ZIL port of the **TinyTextAdventure**:

 ```none